OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/index.md

 You can read about the differences in [this document](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-deployment-model/).

 :::warning
-Management Certificates are used to authenticate with Service Management APIs, those are being depreciated by Microsoft.
+Management Certificates are used to authenticate with Service Management APIs, those are being deprecated by Microsoft.
 See our [blog post](https://octopus.com/blog/azure-management-certs) for more details.
 Instructions remain only for legacy purposes.
 Please migrate to service principals as soon as possible.
 :::

 ## Creating an Azure Service Principal account {#azure-service-principal}